Montana Arts Council

 Eric is passionate about working for the Montana Arts Council because it lets him use his powers for good, helping to support Montana's individuals and organizations pursue the dream of making a difference through art.

-Eric's professional interests also find their way into his personal writing and photography, which often center on Big Sky Country's history, landscape, and outdoor pursuits.
+Eric's professional interests also find their way into his personal work, which often centers on Big Sky Country's history, landscape, and outdoor pursuits.
 His photography, fiction, and essays have appeared in Montana Quarterly, Big Sky Journal, Backpacker, Montana Outdoors, and several literary anthologies.
 When he’s not doing any of that, Eric's probably getting lost in Montana’s public lands or bailing water on its rivers.

 Eric's Roles: Press Relations | Social Media | Oversight of State Of the Arts | Print and Multimedia Production | Oversight of Montana Poet Laureate Program